 Psst!
-We know everyone likes having options, which is why we’ve recorded this blog post about the 3PL relationship to eCommerce, so you can listen to it rather than read it if that’s what you’re into.
-Click the play button below to listen!
+We know everyone likes having options, which is why we’ve recorded this blog post, so you can listen to it rather than read it if that’s what you’re into.
+Click the play button below to listen.

 Today we’re talking about a process that probably deserves more attention than it gets: returns.